Icon-Newsletter-smaller

 📌 Electronic Filing and Payment System (eFPS)

-Developed by the BIR, the eFPS is a paperless system for paperless filing of ITRs and paying taxes through the internet.
+Developed by the BIR, the eFPS is a system for the paperless filing of ITRs and paying taxes through the internet.
 It’s a quick, convenient, and secure way to file and pay your taxes.
 The usage of the system, from enrollment to tax filing, is free of charge.

 Who Can Use the eFPS?